balvig/bricks/README.md

 - [ ] Couple of exported NodeRED flows
 - [ ] OTA updates
 - [ ] Idea: Reply with de-duped list of "capabilities" instead of name?
+- [ ] Idea: Move sender macAddr into message to reduce params to 1?